Fall Turf Fest - November 3 & 4, 2018

 The opposing team must be at least eight (8) yards from the ball until it is in play during a free kick in the U8 through U12 divisions.

 Failure to complete a match, or a team leaving the field during play, will result in forfeiture.
-No team that has forfeited a game will be declared a wild card or group winner.
 The team winning by forfeit will be awarded one goal, or remaining team will have the score recorded at the time of walk off (whichever is higher).
 The opponent’s score will be zero.
 This score will be the official score in case goal differential is necessary.
 The Tournament Officials reserve the right to decide all matters concerning a forfeit.
 A team must have 7 eligible players to start a game for 11v11, 5 for 9v9, and 4 for 7v7.
 A team will be required to forfeit if they do not have the minimum number of players 10 minutes after the scheduled start time of the match.

-Scores will be posted as quickly as possible on the website and on charts at the Complex Headquarters.
+Scores will be posted as quickly as possible on the website.
 Coaches should report any discrepancies to Headquarters prior to their next game.
 Scores are reported to Headquarters by the Field Marshal and Referee game card.

 Tie breakers in final games:

-1. Two ten minute GOLDEN GOAL overtime periods will be played to completion.
+1. U13 and older will play two 10 (ten) minute GOLDEN GOAL overtime periods to completion.
 This means, if a team scores at any point during over time the game is over and that team wins.

 Each team will be awarded three points for a win, one point for a tie and no points for a loss.
 1 point will be awarded for a clean sheet and 1 for each goal scored (up to 3 points max).
 In the event of ties in the group standing, the following procedure will determine the group winner: